drgg62086/luna/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-During the whole process, UST can only be cast as "Luna Infinity", Not Original Luna,
+During the whole process, UST can only be cast as "forked coin", Not Original Luna,  and Original Luna can be cast as UST or "forked coin"

 only when the marketcap of Original luna > marketcap of UST , UST can be cast as Original Luna

-If this game worked well, it may speed up the burning of UST
+If this game worked well, it may speed up the burning of UST and Luna

 (The above content was translated with a translation tool, I don't know English very well, there may be some problems with the translation, but the general meaning should be correct)